 How to make financial reporting decisions

-ICAS has published a new guide, A professional judgement framework for financial reporting decision making, to help you make financial reporting decisions.
+The ICAS guide, A professional judgement framework for financial reporting decision making, will help you make financial reporting decisions.

 Alice Telfer, Head of Business Policy & Public Sector at ICAS tells us what it’s all about.